~ a contest for unpublished works ~

 Attach your entry to the form before you submit it.

-You will receive a confirmation e-mail within three days.
+You will receive a confirmation e-mail for both the payment and the within three to five days.
 If you do not, please contact the contest coordinator.

 Each entry will receive a detailed score sheet from three qualified judges.
 NTRWA will strive to obtain at least one published judge per entry.

-Judges will be encouraged to comment on the score sheet.
+Judges are strongly encouraged to comment on the score sheet.
 NTRWA cannot guarantee that all judges will comply with this suggestion.

 A fourth judge will be used for any entry whose two lowest scores differ by 30 points or more and has the potential of being a finalist.
 The lowest of the four scores will then be dropped.